Alfred0404/grades_notifier/README.md

    ```bash
    docker pull ghcr.io/alfred0404/grades_notifier:<your_architecture>
    ```
+   run `uname -a` to know the architecture.

 ### 6. create a `docker-compose.yml` file
-   It is important to environment variables in your docker compose file.
+   It is important to put your environment variables in your docker compose file.

    ```bash
    version: "3.8"